Bibliome/alvisnlp/docs/Element-expression-reference.md

 -   <a href="{{ '/Element-expression-examples' | relative_url }}">Expression Examples</a> contains several examples of
 expressions in increasing order of trickiness;
--   {% include module class="Shell" %} describes the AlvisNLP/ML Shell that you can use to
-train yourself to write expressions.
+-   {% include module class="Shell" %} describes the AlvisNLP Shell that you can use to train yourself to write expressions.